ibm-cloud-docs/vpc/fs_snapshots_about.md

 ## Snapshots for second-generation file shares
 {: #rfs-snapshots}

-Customers with special access, you can provision second-generation file shares with the `rfs` profile and create snapshots of these shares.
-During the [select availability]{: tag-green} phase, second-generation storage volumes can range in size from 1 GB to 32 TB.
+As a customer with special access, you can provision second-generation file shares with the `rfs` profile and create snapshots of these shares.
+During the [select availability]{: tag-green} phase, second-generation file share can range in size from 1 GB to 32 TB.
 You can create snapshots of the entire volume as needed.
 You can take up to 30 snapshots per share in a region.
 If needed, this limit can be increased upon request.
 {: preview}

 You can use your snapshots to create other second-generation file shares in the same region.
 You can't use your second-generation snapshot to create a zonal file share.
 Similarly, you can't use first-generation file share's snapshot to create a share with the `rfs` profile.